 I spent some time looking online for other folks who’d purchased this kayak to see if they were as impressed with the central console and built-in rudder as I was.
 Most of the Vibe Sea Ghost 130 reviews were positive with plenty of love for the comfy seat.

 You can find a wide variety of angler kayaks on the market.
-Whether you’re looking for a budget option or one with a lot of bells and whistles, chances are you can find what you’re looking for.
+Whether you’re looking for a budget kayak for fly fishing or one with a lot of bells and whistles, chances are you can find what you’re looking for.
 Here are three of my favorite alternatives to the Sea Ghost 130.

 A foot shorter and 11 pounds lighter, the Perception Pescador Pro 120 can still handle oceans and rivers alike.
 Its notoriously comfy chair has also drawn many positive reviews.